DISCLAIMER: We are only accepting a limited number of complaints through our pilot program. But everyone will be able to publish complaints soon!

 Our Core Principles

-To help guide the development of Open Police Complaints (OPC), we've identified six interrelated principles.
-If applied, they form a foundation for a just and effective police complaints model.
+We built Open Police Complaints (OPC) atop these principles.
+Together, they form a just and effective police complaints model.

 Each one of the 18,000 police departments in the U.S. collects complaints in its own unique way.
 This poor data consistency creates huge headaches for researchers.
 To gain better insight into police behavior across the country, we're helping to establish national police complaint data standards.

 We strive to be fair and neutral in the way we collect and share data.
 We cannot check the accuracy of complaint allegations, so we never assume that they are true or false.
 We only present questions and response options that are non-leading.
 And we always encourage users to share information that’s accurate and truthful.

 Many state and local laws conceal government-collected police misconduct records from public view.
 To counter this problem, OPC enables users to publish uncensored complaints online.
 Because the best antidote to state secrecy is public transparency!